-You usually has 72 hours to accept the offer and then the buyer has 72 hours to make a deposit in an escrow account.
+You usually have 72 hours to accept the offer and then the buyer has 72 hours to make a deposit in our escrow account.

 STEP 10 - Due Diligence & Contingencies

 Due diligence is where the buyer looks at all your records in detail as a way of verifying what they have been previously told.
 We do not allow it to be a place to open negotiations.
 The due diligence contingency allow the buyer to withdraw their offer for no reason and no penalty.
 Their entire escrow deposit will be returned.
 If they believe the price should be adjusted based on information they discovered, they will be required to submit a new offer and you will then need to accept it or reject it.

 After due diligence the remaining contingencies are more binding and the buyer must prove they were denied a loan or lease, etc. or move forward with the transaction.

 STEP 11 - The Asset Purchase Agreement

 We prepare the first draft of the APA which includes all the finer details of the offer.
-This document generally is reviewed buy the buyer's and seller's attorneys and then we prepare the final draft.
+This document generally is reviewed by the buyer's and seller's attorneys and then we prepare the final draft.
 It will be signed by all parties at the closing.